 What Are Progestin Only Birth Control Pills?

 Birth control pills help keep you from getting pregnant.
 The pills with only progestin come in 28-day packs.
 Every pill is active.
 Each has only progestin, and no estrogen.
-These types of birth control pills are used for women who have medical reasons that prevent them from taking a combination oral contraceptive pill (pills that contain progestin and estrogen).
-Women who take progestin-only pills may:
+These types of birth control pills often are used for women who have medical reasons that prevent them from taking a combination oral contraceptive pill (pills that contain progestin and estrogen).
+Some of the reasons to take progestin-only birth control pills include:

 Progestin-only pills are very effective if taken correctly.